endrollex/miniroll/README.md

   just like a Blog Hello World.
 * It may be cumbersome to use.
 There is no template function here.
   Someone using this blog shall modify many codes to create own blog style manually.
-* This project is for reference purpose.
+* This project is for reference purpose (http://endrollex.com).
   Generally, WordPress is a better choice, it has complete support and worldwide users.

 PHP Environment Require: